-The Shelter/Non-Food Items (Shelter/NFI) Cluster, co-led by UNHCR and CARE, is coordinating the efforts of 57 member organizations in the cross-border operation who implemented shelter and/or NFI activities as of August 2021.
+The Shelter/Non-Food Items (Shelter/NFI) Cluster, co-led by UNHCR and CARE, is coordinating the efforts of 60 member organizations in the cross-border operation who implemented shelter and/or NFI activities as of October 2021.
 The Cluster addresses emergency shelter and NFI needs of vulnerable people by providing in-kind assistance as well as cash or voucher assistance.
-The Cluster is also part of the readiness and preparedness plans for emergencies, and it also observes closely what responses could be required if potential displacement from Dara'a governorates occur.
-It promotes household and community resilience.
-The Cluster also raises awareness and provides technical guidance on housing, land and property rights relevant for humanitarian shelter activities.

-Cluster members continue to actively respond to the needs of the newly displaced population as well as protracted IDPs.
-A priority now is early planning for winter response, with an estimated 2.2 million people in need of additional winter assistance.
+Cluster members continue to actively respond to the needs of the newly displaced population as well as protracted IDPs in north-west Syria.
+A key priority at the moment is continued support for the winter response, including coordination with members, identifying gaps based on the current plans and continued donor discussions on the high need versus available resources at this stage.
+In total, the Cluster estimates that 2.2 million people may be in need of additional winter assistance.
+However, current targets with secured funds aim to provide assistance to over 1 million people.